 Japan is a country of expert time keeping and Tokyo, despite it’s frantic city status, still adheres to the rule.
 I’m a Londoner and this NEVER happens, so imagine being in a place where if a train is due to arrive at 15.34, it actually pulls in at 15.34 and 40 seconds and leaves at 15.34.

 I was informed that if a train is late, then you can request a ticket from the platform inspector, which states by how many minutes the train was late.
 This you can then present to your employer.
-No messing here.
+There’s no messing here.

 11. PLASTIC FOOD Previews

 Plastic preview is one of the best inventions ever created, especially in a country where there is a huge language barrier for us visitors.
 It reminds me of when I was a kid and used to play with this material that you shaped and put in the oven to harden.
 I got to make food for my Barbie dolls but this is far more skilled than that.
 If you are not sure what to order or are curious as to what your dish contains, fear not – the plastic food mock-up will how you exactly what you will be purchasing.
 It actually looks scarily similar.

 Plastic food dishes are placed casually out the front of the restaurants or are lined up in the shop windows.
 There’s even a plastic re-creation of every cake and cookie available in specialist confectionary shops too.
 Plastic fantastic.